Torna alla lista annunci

 Climate Change Adjustment in Africa Intern

 Art in Tanzania

-Intern work in terms of international students and volunteers and professionals.
+Interns work in teams of international students and volunteer professionals.
 We encourage innovation in the program approach.
 Work hours are 6-8 hours per day, Monday through Friday.

 • Art in Tanzania is a self-sustainable Tanzanian non-profit NGO having about 200 international interns annually in Tanzania in multiple professional work programs.